gp8-stopwatch/receiver-firmware/TESTS.md

                                   mod2
 ```

-5. Less crucial, but possible test is to test two TCXO oscillators in parallel.
-This time an exetrnal signal generator is connected to the *receiver test trigger* GPIO of both receivers.
+5. Two one or two receivers bypasing the IR sensor.
+This can be useful as the sensor has the biggest error of all the elements.
+This time an exetrnal signal generator is connected to the *receiver test trigger* GPIO of both receivers **OR** directly to IR output pin (test point P5).

 ```
              +------------+